 It is a stunning country house set in 25 acres and has been home to the Throckmorton family since 1409.
 The National Trust tagline is “An imposing Tudor house set in beautiful gardens with a collection of Catholic treasures”.

 The nearby churches, Left is the Catholic church of St Peter, Paul & Elizabeth where the Throckmortons still attend and on the right is purely St Peter’s, oddly the closest to Coughton Court:

 The first owners of Coughton Court were Sir George Throckmorton and his wife Katherine:

-It was obviously a happy union since despite him having to gad about in tricky armour they managed to have 19 children.
+It was obviously a happy union since despite him having to gad about in tricky armour they managed to have 19 children (11 girls and 8 boys).
 All of the kids survived, a rarity in those days of yore, and the couple were blessed with 112 grandchildren.
 Even a house of this grand size probably had to have separate sittings on Christmas Day.

 This 1590s priest hole has a concealed compartment so that anyone looking in would not think to check below where a scared priest would have been hiding from persecution whilst clutching the rosary.
 A Catholic family themselves, The Throckmortons were sympathetic to the bretherens’ plight and gladly took them in when they came a-knocking.

 The history behind why Catholic priests were sought out and killed is referenced here in my previous Baddesley Clinton blog, another posh mansion hiding men of the cloth in the nearby area: https://wordpress.com/post/travellingveganmystic.wordpress.com/6857.

 When priests weren’t in the hidey hole they would be conducting mass for the Throckmortons in the Tower Room, ready to easily drop down into place should the authorities make a surprise visit: